For Parents & Counselors

 Requests for accommodations can be made at any time.
 However, we recommend that students have their accommodations in place before they are needed as to better integrate the plan with the students program.
 Students should allow at least two weeks from our receipt of your completed documentation to put accommodations in place.
 Some accommodations, such as Sign Language interpreters, will take longer.
 Further information is available on the Access and Disability Support page.

-Writing Support: The Writing Lab at Goddard is staffed by several writing coaches who are available to assist students with all types of writing during the residency and throughout the semester.
+Writing Support: The Writing Center at Goddard is staffed by several writing coaches who are available to assist students with all types of writing during the residency and throughout the semester.
 Writing coaches offer many services to help writers improve their skills, including online tutorials and live conferencing.
-The Writing Lab website has many writing resources for students including exemplar papers from Goddard students.
-Students will learn more about the writing lab and how to make a request for writing support during orientation.
+The Writing Center website has many writing resources for students including exemplar papers from Goddard students.
+Students will learn more about the Writing Center and how to make a request for writing support during orientation.

 Library and Information Technology Support (LITS): Goddard’s Library and Information Technology Services are designed to provide information resources and technology support for students and the broader college community.
 We provide access to quality information resources and services.
 We recognize that the use of technology is an integral part of library and information research.
 It is our collective mission to provide authoritative information resources, learner-centered services and instruction as well as reliable systems that support academic research & enhance intellectual activity.

 IT Support: The Information Technology (IT) team provides a number of services to students and faculty at the residency.
 All new students will attend an orientation session with the IT staff in order to become familiar with Goddard’s intranet site, the Student Information System (SIS), and other general computing use and requirements.